 Starting at the source never hurts.
 When you are selling branded items, go directly to the manufacturer of the product.
 Depending on their minimum order requirements, they might sell directly to you.

-If you’re too small for them or they only sell through established distribution channels, ask them for a list of distributors you can contact.
+If they tell you they only sell through established distribution channels because your business is too small, ask them for a list of authorized distributors.
 With this strategy, you win either way: you get the lowest prices, or if not you’ll at least get a list of the most reputable distributors to start with.